 When working on site in the cold, make sure all exposed skin is covered from the elements.
 Your company may offer cold weather PPE requirements, so be sure to consult those.
 In addition, we recommend dressing in layers, wearing gloves to protect your fingers, and covering your ears with a winter cap.

 Working in the cold leads to increased risks for your hands in particular.
 Fingers can quickly grow numb in the cold, which means you may cut yourself and not realize it.

 Take regular breaks to sit in your truck with the heater on and warm your paws.

 2. Point Breather Plugs Down (or Downwind)

 When operating in cold weather, one of the biggest problems you’ll encounter is freezing fluid in your control valves and pressure regulators.
-Make sure the breather plugs on all of your back pressure regulators (and any other production equipment that uses breather plugs) is facing down.

 If the breather plug is oriented horizontally, like it is on the Kimray High Pressure Control Valve, turn it away from the north wind so wind and rain don’t get in and cause freezing.